Neferneferuaten: Possible sole reign

 Allen later showed that Neferneferuaten's epithets were of three types or sets.
 They were usually in the form of "desired of ...", but were occasionally replaced by "effective for her husband".
 In a few cases, the names can be followed by 'justified' using feminine attributes.
 The term 'justified' (maet kheru) is a common indicator that the person referenced is dead; a similar reference associated with Hatshepsut in the tomb of Penyati is taken to indicate she had recently died.
 Finally, a few of Neferneferuaten's cartouches bear unique epithets not associated with Akhenaten at all.
 These include "desired of the Aten" and "The Ruler".
 Allen concluded that the strong affiliation with Akhenaten in the epithets and the number of them made it likely that Neferneferuaten had been his coregent and therefore, preceded Smenkhkare.
 The "effective..." epithets, then represent a period during which Akhenaten was incapacitated, but may also date from a time after Akhenaten's death.
 Finally, the less common 'Akhenaten-less' versions represented a period of sole reign for Neferneferuaten.

 Allen offers a possible explanation for the use of the same throne name by two successive kings.
 He suggested that the almost constant references to Akhenaten may be proclamations of legitimacy on the part of Neferneferuaten, with the epithets functioning to assert her as Akhenaten's chosen successor or coregent.
 This implies there may have been resistance to the choice of Neferneferuaten, resistance was anticipated.
 This appears to be supported by her funerary items being usurped to deny her a king's burial.
 He suggests that adoption of the throne name Ankhkheperure by Smenkhkare was "to emphasize the legitimacy of Smenkh-ka-re's claim against that of Akhenaton's "chosen" (/mr/) coregent".
 That is, a division in the royal house put Smenkhkare on the throne as a rival king to Neferneferuaten.
 This was offered as a simple and logical reading of the evidence to explain the nature of the epithets, the use of identical prenomens by successive kings and that she was denied a royal burial.
-With no dated evidence of rival or contemporaneous kings though, it remains conjecture.
+However, with no dated evidence of rival or contemporaneous kings it remains conjecture.

+However, since Smenkhkare disappears from the political scene late in Akhenaten's reign and Neferneferuaten instead appears, the most likely explanation is that Smenkhkare—who is attested in an unfinished durbar scene from the Tomb of Meryre II (TA2) at Amarna dated to Year 12 of Akhenaten—must have died perhaps 1 or 2 years after since this relief scene was never finished by the craftsman.
+Athena Van der Perre observes that:

+The Egyptologists, Rolf Krauss, Athena Van Der Perre and Nozomu Kawai both assign the female king Neferneferuaten an independent reign of between 2 and 3 years between Akhenaten and Tutankhamun.